PaoJiao/synergy-wiki/User-Guide.md

 Click Apply or Start.

-''Note: The port number on the Synergy client must be set to the same number as the port number on the Synergy server.
-You may check this by going to Edit --> Settings (Win/Linux) or Synergy --> Preferences to display what port numbers each are set. ''
+_Note: The port number on the Synergy client must be set to the same number as the port number on the Synergy server.
+You may check this by going to Edit --> Settings (Win/Linux) or Synergy --> Preferences to display what port numbers each are set._

 Startup on Boot
 ---------------